mashadab/twitterwebscraper/README.md

 Program can also -
   1. Control the maximum number of tweets
-  2. Constrains to a specific twitter profile and a lot more.
+  2. Constrain to a specific twitter profile and a lot more.
 Please refer to Source codes of Get Old Tweets for Python 3:
 ## > https://github.com/Jefferson-Henrique/GetOldTweets-python
 ## > https://pypi.org/project/GetOldTweets3/